COVID-19 in Kearny County

 4. Socially Distance

-5. Be fever free (100.4 degrees or higher constitutes a fever) and free of all COVID-19 symptoms for over 48 hours if you are visiting.
-Symptoms include: Fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headaches, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
+5. Be Symptom Free for over 48 hours.
+Symptoms include: Fever (100.4° or higher), chills, cough, shortness of breath and/or difficulty breathing, fatigue, muscle or body aches, headaches, new loss of taste or smell, sore throat, congestion and/or runny nose, nausea and/or vomiting, and diarrhea.

-If you have a fever of 100.4 or higher OR any of the listed symptoms and are here:
+If you have any of the symptoms listed above and are here:

-• for CARE, please notify a registration team member right away.
+• To Receive CARE, please notify a registration team member right away.

-• to VISIT, please return home until you are feeling better and notify your primary care provider or local health dept. for further guidelines.
+• To VISIT a Patient, please return home until you are feeling better and notify your primary care provider or local health dept. for further guidelines.
 Please do not return to visit until you are symptom free for at least 48 hours.

 How to Protect Yourself and Your Family Against COVID-19